Q&As: Review Panel

 What support packages need to go to the Review Panel?

-• All new proposed individual rates for residential support, including any increases to existing individual rates.
+- All new individual rates for residential support, including any increases to existing individual rates.

 What happens to an application when it is sent to the Review Panel?